Centurion (organization): Darryl Burton

 St. Louis, Mo.
-Based primarily on the alleged eyewitness account by a criminal informant for the St. Louis Police, Darryl Burton spent 24 years confined in Missouri prisons for the 1984 fatal shooting of Donald Bell at an Amoco gas station.
-The cashier at the gas station at the time of the shooting testified at a 2007 post conviction hearing that she had told the police they had the wrong man.
-She stated that shooter was light complected while Burton is very dark skinned.
+Based primarily on the account of a criminal informant for the St. Louis Police, Darryl Burton spent 24 years confined in Missouri prisons for the 1984 fatal shooting of Donald Bell at an Amoco gas station.
+The gas station cashier at the time of the shooting testified at a 2007 post-conviction hearing that she had told the police they had the wrong man.
+She stated that the shooter had a light complexion while Burton's complexion is very dark.

-Freeing Burton in August 2008, the Cole County judge found that the cashier's certainty that Mr. Burton was not the killer to be "clear, credible, and powerful."
-The judge also ruled that the informant's extensive criminal history was kept from the defense; had the jury known of it, it would have provided "persuasive evidence of the defendant's innocence."
+Exonerating Burton in August, 2008, the Cole County judge found the cashier's certainty that Mr. Burton was not the killer to be "clear, credible, and powerful."
+The judge also ruled that the informant's extensive criminal history was material and kept from the defense and would have provided "persuasive evidence of the defendant's innocence" had the jury known.